mercadopago/devsite-docs/guides/nuvemshop/how-tos-migrate.en.md

 Find out how to migrate to the current version of the Mercado Pago plugin for Tiendanube.

+> WARNING
+>
+> Important
+>
+> To perform the migration correctly, it is essential that you are logged into the main Mercado Pago account you use to receive payments.

 ## Install the new plugin

 1. In your store's Administrative Panel at Tiendanube, go to **Potentialize > My apps**.